 Sedona’s Cathedral Rock

-I never go out and paint “Plein Air” which means to paint on location when creating new Sedona landscape art.
-Although the Sedona Arts Center sponsors a “Plein Air” contest yearly, attracting 1,000’s of art enthusiast.
-The reference I used this time for this Sedona landscape painting of Sedona’s Cathedral Rock was from some folks I met while dancing at the “Spirit Room” in Jerome, AZ.
+I never go out and paint “Plein Air,” which means to paint on location when creating new contemporary Sedona landscape art.
+Although the Sedona Arts Center sponsors a “Plein Air” contest yearly, attracting 1,000’s art enthusiasts.
+This time, the reference I used for this Sedona landscape painting of Sedona’s Cathedral Rock was from some folks I met while dancing at the “Spirit Room” in Jerome, AZ.
 So I asked if I could honor them by painting it, and they said sure!
-So we started talking, and they said they just hiked Cathedral Rock and taken this photo.
+So we started talking, and they said they had just hiked Cathedral Rock and taken this photo.

 Sedona’s Orchard Industry

-Most agriculture in early Sedona was for home consumption, or for a limited seasonal market in Flagstaff and the boom town of Jerome.
-Using water from Oak Creek, both the Native Americans and our first Anglo settlers irrigated small patches of ground to raise food for their families.
+Most agriculture in early Sedona was for home consumption or a limited seasonal market in Flagstaff and the boomtown of Jerome.
+Using water from Oak Creek, the Native Americans and our first Anglo settlers irrigated small patches of ground to raise food for their families.
 Every homestead had a vegetable garden and a collection of chickens, turkeys, and pigs.
 Cattle provided beef as well as milk and butter.
 But it was fruit growing — mainly apples and peaches — which played the most significant part in the early Sedona economy.

 Sedona’s Cathedral Rock was Once a Volcano